Kenneract/KiCAD-Multi-BOM-Plugin/README.md

 - Can generate a CSV BoM file for JLCPCB's PCB Assembly service (LCSC parts)
 	- Columns: `"Comment", "Designator", "Footprint", "LCSC Part #"`
 - Can generate a CSV BoM file that can be used with Digikey's Parts List Manager
-	- Columns: `"Value", "Description", "Designator", "Footprint", "Digi-Key Part Number", "Quantity"`
+	- Columns: `"Customer Reference", "Note", "Reference Designator", "Footprint", "Digi-Key Part Number", "Quantity"`
 - Adds components without distributors to an "Orphan" BoM file for manual review
 	- Columns: `"Comment", "Designator", "Footprint"`
 - Automatically decides which BoM files to generate based on what part numbers are present